ansys/pyacp/version/dev/_sources/user_guide/howto/visualize_model.rst.txt

     Vector data
     '''''''''''

-    Vector data can be visualized using the :func:`.get_directions_plotter` function shown in the preceding section :ref:`directions_plotter`.
+    Visualize vector data using the :func:`.get_directions_plotter` function shown in the preceding section :ref:`directions_plotter`.
 If you need more fine-grained control over the visualization, you can use the method shown in this section instead.

     Vector data can be converted to PyVista glyphs using the :meth:`get_pyvista_glyphs <.VectorData.get_pyvista_glyphs>` method.
-Again, the base model mesh needs to be passed to this method.
+This method requires the base model mesh.

-    We can also choose a scaling factor to change the size of the vector glyphs, and a culling factor to reduce the number of glyphs plotted.
+    You can also choose a scaling factor to change the size of the vector glyphs and a culling factor to reduce the number of glyphs plotted.

     .. pyvista-plot::